 While this recipe was designed to be eaten on a 7-day reset, you can definitely make it your own.
 Each component of this salad is meant to fuel your body with a balance of healthy fats, fiber, protein, and some carbs.
 So keep that in mind while making swaps.
 If you’re looking to lower the fat (or just get rid of the avocados), then you can replace the avocado with diced tomatoes or bell peppers.

 Swap the cashews with almonds or macademia nuts in the cashew cream recipe.
-Swap the walnuts with cashews or almonds.
+Change out the walnuts with cashews or almonds.
 And don’t be afraid to go wild with toppings!
 If you like it on your tacos, then you’ll probably like it on this vegetarian taco salad.

 Tips for the best vegan taco salad